Donald Trump Sets Wage Protections for U.S. Graduates

 A more important protection was set last week when the Department of Homeland Security (DHS) announced it would use salary offers to allocate the annual corporate supply of 85,000 H-1B visas.
 The DHS process will allocate the annual supply of 85,000 H-1B visas to corporations that offer the highest pay.
 The ranking system will end the economic incentive to hire mid-skilled H-1B foreign workers instead of younger American graduates.

 However, President-elect Joe Biden is filling his administration with many executives and advocates in the Fortune 500 and the tech sector.
-These appointees — such as DHS nominee Alejandro Mayorkas — may push to hep their prior employers by deep-sixing Trump’slabr protections.
+These appointees — such as DHS nominee Alejandro Mayorkas — may push to help their prior employers by deep-sixing Trump’s labor protections.

 But the agency announcement is an “Important opportunity for Biden and Democratic-controlled Congress to step up and support this common-sense rule,” Hira said.